is one of the many scenic side ravines that join the Virgin River

 Hidden Canyon is reached via the East Rim Trail

-, beginning at a former carpark 2 miles from the north end of the Zion Canyon Scenic Drive, and reached from stop number 6 of the Zion shuttlebus - the same starting point for a visit to Weeping Rock.
+, beginning at a former parking area 2 miles from the north end of the Zion Canyon Scenic Drive, and reached from stop number 6 of the Zion shuttlebus - the same starting point for a visit to Weeping Rock.